silnrsi/smith/README.md

 We recommend using BuildKit, as it halves the build time with this Dockerfile.
 You can activate this by setting the Environment variable `DOCKER_BUILDKIT=1`, add it to .bashrc or .zshrc as an exported variable to make it permanent (see Docker documentation for extra details).

+NOTE: there is a helper script called [anvil](https://github.com/silnrsi/anvil/).